Kuper-Tech/sbmt-outbox/README.md

 ## Usage

-To create an outbox item, you should call an interactor with the item model class and `event_key`.
-The last one will be the partitioning key.
+To create an Outbox item, you should call the Interactor with the Item Model Class and `event_key` as arguments.
+The latter will be the Partitioning Key.

 ```ruby
 transaction do